George Williams (rugby league): Warrington Wolves

 On 8 July 2021, it was reported that he had signed for Warrington in the Super League.
 He made his Warrington debut against Leeds on 1 August 2021, scoring a last minute drop-goal in a 27-26 victory.
 He was awarded Heritage Number 1174 for Warrington.

 In round 24 of the 2021 Super League season, he kicked two drop goals including the winner in golden point extra-time as Warrington beat Salford 20-19.

+In round 24 of the 2023 Super League season, Williams scored two tries for Warrington in their 66-12 victory over Castleford.

+Williams played 23 games for Warrington in the 2023 Super League season and scored 11 tries as Warrington finished sixth on the table and qualified for the playoffs.
+Williams played in the clubs elimination playoff loss against St Helens.

+On 8 June 2024, Williams played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+In the 2024 elimination playoff against St Helens, Williams kicked the winning drop goal in Warrington's 23-22 golden point extra-time victory.
+Williams played a total of 26 games for Warrington in the 2024 Super League season including their semi-final loss against Hull Kingston Rovers.

+On 16 April 2025, it was announced that Williams would miss at least eight weeks with an ankle injury.

+On 7 June 2025, Williams played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.
+He is currently rumoured to be re-joining the NRL with a move to the Dolphins.
+On 25 September 2025 it was reported that Williams had signed with the Dolphins from the 2027 season.

 International career

 Williams made his international début for England in 2015, and represented England at the 2017 World Cup.

 After an outstanding Super League 2015 season, Williams was selected in the England team for their test series against New Zealand.
 Williams made his début for England in a test match, before the series, against France which saw Williams score a try in England's rout of their opponents.

 In October 2016, Williams was selected in the England squad for the 2016 Four Nations.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup, making two appearances for England in the group stages.

 He was selected in England's 9s squad for the 2019 Rugby League World Cup 9s.

-He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
+He was selected in the squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.

 In October he was named in the England squad for the 2021 Rugby League World Cup.

-In November he was named in the 2021 RLWC Team of the Tournament.
+In November he was named in the 2021 Rugby League World Cup Team of the Tournament.

+In April 2023 Williams was named as England captain for the match against France at Warrington.

+Williams scored a hat-trick in the match as England won the game 64-0.